OctopusDeploy/blog/blog/2020-09/java-ci-cd-co/from-ci-to-cd/index.md

 ## Conclusion

 In this post we triggered a deployment in Octopus after Jenkins finished building and pushing the Docker image.
-This means we have implemented continuous integration with Jenkins testing, building, and publishing the Docker image, and continuous delivery with Octopus providing automatic deployment to a development environment, with an automated process ready to be manually triggered in other environments.
+This means we have implemented Continuous Integration with Jenkins testing, building, and publishing the Docker image, and Continuous Delivery with Octopus providing automatic deployment to a development environment, with an automated process ready to be manually triggered in other environments.

 We now have the ability to promote a change from the application source code to production with a few simple button clicks.
 Those responsible for release management need no special tools other than a web browser.
 Each build and deployment is tracked, audited, and summarized in the Jenkins and Octopus dashboards.